facebook/react-native-website/docs/dimensions.md

 Add an event handler.
 Supported events:

 - `change`: Fires when a property within the `Dimensions` object changes.
 The argument to the event handler is an object with `window` and `screen` properties whose values are the same as the return values of `Dimensions.get('window')` and `Dimensions.get('screen')`, respectively.
+  - `window` - Size of the visible Application window
+  - `screen` - Size of the device's screen

 ---